Lookups allow you to store a table of content that can be looked up against in a form.

 Supported Element Types

-Lookups currently only support text-based values and content.
-Meaning elements that are able to be looked up and populated with data include: Text, Multi-line Text, Email, Phone Number, Barcode Scanner, Radio Button, Select, and Autocomplete.
+Lookups currently only support text based values, and text and number based content supports.
+Meaning elements that are able to be looked up include: Text, Multi-line Text, Email, Phone Number, Barcode Scanner, Radio Button, Select, and Autocomplete.
+The same elements can be used for the content meaning the elements that can be populated only with the inclusion of the number element.

 If you have any questions or would like assistance with setting up your Lookups, please contact us via this support portal or email email@example.com.
 We are happy to assist in any way we can.